-While it is possible to master special software and start working on your projects very quickly, to develop a sense of color and harmony is much more difficult.
+While it is possible to master special software and start working on your projects very quickly, developing a sense of color and harmony is much more difficult.
 Usually, designers have at least some artistic education; not because learning how to draw is extremely important but because practicing art develops taste and allows one to create more appealing visuals.
-So you might want to take general artistic classes and go to art galleries more often if you want to have a good visual taste.
+So you might want to take general artistic classes and go to art galleries more often if you want to have good visual taste.

 Programming is seen by many as the main skill of the 21st century.
 UX/UI designers don’t usually have to program a lot in their work, however, having a basic understanding of programming will help them to communicate with developers.
 Also, if you’re a UX/UI designer who works with web products, you will have to learn such simple programming languages as HTML5 and CSS to organize layouts.